The Web address of this article is

 Effective childcare is much more complex in

-multi-home stepfamilies than typical intact biofamilies.
+multi-home stepfamilies than in typical intact biofamilies.

 There are more kids, more co-parents, more relatives, more